Jump to:

 Al Orfali/Shutterstock

-November through January is the cheapest time to visit Niagara Falls.
+The cheapest time to visit Niagara Falls is from November through January.
 This is considered the off-season at the falls meaning lodging and travel options are offering extensive sales to produce revenue.

 Witnessing frozen sections of the massive falls is a site that most visitors miss out on since the prime visiting time is in the summer months.